What Is a Git-Based CMS?

 - Developers can work against the Git repo where the site or app is located using their IDEs and tools.

-- Content authors can work against the Git repo without even knowing anything about Git by utilizing the Crafter Studio WYSIWYG UI.
+- Content authors can work against the Git repo without knowing anything about Git by utilizing the Crafter Studio WYSIWYG UI.

 Many developers will be familiar with platforms like GitHub.
 As part of their offerings, GitHub Pages enables you to turn GitHub repositories into websites for showcasing your projects, portfolio, documentation, and more.
 Content for projects is found on a special branch.
 It can also be combined with tools like Jekyll to launch a blog or turn plain text files into websites.

-However, again, while this is enough for a simple portfolio project, it’s not sufficient for the demands of a modern enterprise.
+However, while this is enough for a simple portfolio project, it’s not sufficient for the demands of a modern enterprise.
 CrafterCMS provides the same simplicity as GitHub Pages but can launch similar projects at a larger scale.

-Multi-user Management & Workflows
+Multi-User Management & Workflows

-CrafterCMS: Git-Based Without the Drawbacks
+CrafterCMS: Git-Based CMS Without the Drawbacks

-Learn more about Git-based CMS platforms by reading our whitepaper: Five Reasons Why You Should Use a Git-Based CMS.
+Learn more about Git-based CMS platforms by reading our White Paper: Five Reasons Why You Should Use a Git-Based CMS.